AIDA (international space cooperation): Collaboration

 The AIDA mission is a joint international collaboration of the European Space Agency (ESA), the German Aerospace Center (DLR), Côte d'Azur Observatory (OCA), NASA, and Johns Hopkins University Applied Physics Laboratory (JHU/APL).

 The miniature lidar instrument on board Hera will be provided by a consortium of teams from Portugal, Poland, and Ireland.
-Two CubeSats will be deployed by Hera while at Didymos: The Milani CubeSat is being developed by Italy, Czech Republic, Finland.
+Two CubeSats will be deployed by Hera while at Didymos: The Milani CubeSat is being developed by Italy, Czech Republic, and Finland.
 The Juventas CubeSat is being developed by GomSpace and GMV's Romanian division.

 Along with surveying DART's impact crater, Hera may also carry a Japanese impactor that would be a replica of the Small Carry-on Impactor (SCI), on board the Hayabusa2 asteroid sample return mission.
 NASA's DART brought a 6U flyby CubeSat along with it, called LICIACube, which was developed by the Italian Space Agency (ASI) to image the ejecta plume.